InstantBuddha/react-in-docker/README.md

 ## Initialize whole new project

-Just need to run
+Build the project:

 ```bash
 docker build -t my-react-app .
 ```

-And then:
+And then (builds automatically):
 ```bash
 docker compose up
 ```